Exilio016/Image-Compression/README.md

 * Apply Huffman compression in the FFT image
 * Save the compressed image

+OBS: The threshold value is a percentage of maximum value

 ## Algorithm Steps (Decompression)
 * Read compressed image
 * Apply Huffman decompression